 Tapas means ‘discipline,’ and has the added meaning of ‘heat,’ and ‘intensity,’ referring to the effort it takes to initiate change and to sustain it over time.
-Our minds will always have a hundred reasons why we should put off our commitments, and our egos will forget and sleep through so much of what we call our life.
+It requires a kind of will, a willingness and a commitment to staying with it, whatever "it" is.
+Our minds will always have a hundred reasons why we should put off our commitments, and tapas is the practice that moves us forward anyways.

-Tapas is about stepping forward and moving into alignment with our deeper values and what we say we want.
-Whatever change you aspire to, it will take tapas to achieve it.
-Tapas requires a commitment to take steps even when we don’t feel like it; even when it seems we’re not getting anywhere; even when we are uncomfortable because we are at our growth edge.
+Tapas is about stepping forward and moving into alignment with our deeper values and what we say we want and taking action on it, even when we don’t feel like it; even when it seems we’re not getting anywhere; even when we are uncomfortable because we are at our growth edge.

 There is no change without resistance.
 Isn’t that a relief?
 There’s nothing wrong with you because resistance is showing up, and it’s not a sign you’re on the wrong path!
 Resistance will always arise.
 That feeling of inner collapse, of weight, of “it will be too hard” or “I can’t,” that felt-sense of dread in your body is completely normal and to be expected on a path of growth.

 The skill we need when resistance arises is to identify it, rather than to collapse into it or resist it.
 We can feel it in our body, take a breath and know what is occurring.
 What I have been tracking is that very moment, that space between the uncomfortable (bad, shitty, awful) feeling in my body and what I do next.
 That effort to breathe and stay awake is tapas.